micro-manager/mmCoreAndDevices/camera_triggering_API.md

-# A proposed new API for camera Triggering
+# A proposed new API for camera triggering

 Based largerly off of the [GenICam specification](https://www.emva.org/wp-content/uploads/GenICam_SFNC_2_2.pdf), with modifications as needed for consistency with the existing API